opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/search-backpressure.md

 Field Name | Data type | Description
 :--- | :--- | :---
-cancellation_count | Integer | The number of tasks canceled because of excessive heap usage since the node last restarted. current_max_bytes | Integer | The maximum heap usage for all tasks currently running on the node, in bytes. current_avg_bytes | Integer | The average heap usage for all tasks currently running on the node, in bytes. rolling_avg_bytes | Integer | The rolling average heap usage for `n` most recent tasks, in bytes. `n` is configurable and defined by the `search_backpressure.search_shard_task.heap_moving_average_window_size` setting.
+cancellation_count | Integer | The number of tasks marked for cancellation because of excessive heap usage since the node last restarted. current_max_bytes | Integer | The maximum heap usage for all tasks currently running on the node, in bytes. current_avg_bytes | Integer | The average heap usage for all tasks currently running on the node, in bytes. rolling_avg_bytes | Integer | The rolling average heap usage for `n` most recent tasks, in bytes. `n` is configurable and defined by the `search_backpressure.search_shard_task.heap_moving_average_window_size` setting.
 The default value for this setting is 100.